ThisUsernameStillDoesntExist/IA54-Drones-Swarm/README.md

 TODO :
 - put dotask in droneAI
+- factorize code a lot and move redundant things into subfunctions, thing of a way to integrate the lists of objects into the AI knowledge
 - add delay/deadline to drone deliveries
 - make space 3D compatible
 - perform several iterations between each tick